qfumbled/flake/.github/README.md

 - [elythh](https://github.com/elythh/flake) - repo started as a fork from her and for the nvim config
 - [alexpkgs](https://github.com/alexpkgs/glflake) - my old flake but is it really a flake no but this is what i started with a year ago
 - [kewin-y](https://github.com/kewin-y) - for the labwc config and other inspirations
+- [linuxmobile](https://github.com/linuxmobile/kaku) - for his files i used and parts of his configuration)